marconett/werow-headless-extractor/README.md

-# Usage of this patch utility
+# Usage of this patch tool

 * `yarn install`
 * `node .`

 # Usage of patched project
+* `cd headless-rower/`
-* `yarn add serialport --build-from-source`
+* `yarn add serialport --build-from-source` (Build *node-serialport* for your platform)
-* `yarn install`
+* `yarn add babel-preset-env babel-register`
-* Socket open on Port 8448

-# TODO

-3. Add babel-preset-env and babel-register to dev dependencies
-3. replace .bablerc with .bablerc-copy
-3. replace main.js main.js-copy
+* `node .`
+* A WebSocket is now open on port 8448.
+If you connect your WaterRower via USB and point your Browser to <https://we-row.mynohrd.com/dashboard>, you can start your workout without the Electron app.